-You finally heave a sigh of relief after you’ve dragged the last box into your brand new apartment in the West Loop (that you found with the help of AptAmigo: a new VIP service that retirees and millenials alike are using!).
-Your moving day is almost over; an impossibility a few hours ago as you packed box after box.
-But you’re not out of the woods yet – unpacking is the worst!
+You finally heave a sigh of relief after you’ve dragged the last box into your brand new apartment (that you found with the help of AptAmigo: a new VIP service that retirees and millenials alike are using!).
+Your moving day is almost over; an impossibility a few days ago as you packed box after box.
+But you’re not out of the woods yet—unpacking is the worst!
 Read on for tips on how to unpack in one day.

 So where do you start?
 Your collection of DVDs from college, or should you organize your mountain of shoes?
 As moving experts we’ve found that there are definitely rooms and essentials that need to be prioritized.
 Here are some essential tips to make unpacking easy for your moving day in Chicago.
 Because we know how easy it is to get distracted….